 Your techpack can unite different roles within your supply chain.
 It can be transformed from a mere document to a collaborative environment where designers, product developers, buyers and quality control planners work together to create better products faster.
 For instance, a designer might not know the exact measurements for a skirt, but can only estimate where it will reach the leg and then convey it in the techpack.
 This scenario can apply to a number things that are crucial to the final design such as pockets trim details and finishing details.
 With this techpack acting as a go-between, the pattern maker could then fill in the gap and provide more accurate measurements.

-How do you make a tech pack?
+How to make a tech pack?

 Common tools include Adobe Illustrator, Excel and Techpacker.
 More complicated and expensive- PLM or ERP solutions are also used in larger companies.
 Each has its own pros and cons.
 For instance, you can learn how to create a tech pack on Illustrator and Excel watching youtube tutorials.
 A quick google search will give you hundreds of techpack templates you can model yourself after.
 However, you’ll have to use both software to create a complete tech pack.
 Your techpack will also come out fairly static, meaning that editing them and reusing your design details will involve a lot of copy pasting and switching between spreadsheets.